 The CMMC Section 13-275(e) indicates that any increase in traffic generation by a change of use that is required to obtain a discretionary permit, shall be subject to review by the appropriate reviewing authority, which may impose fees to address increased trip generation.
-If required, the fee collected is used to fund the City's comprehensive transportation system improvement program.
-The purpose of the program is to ensure that the City's transportation system has the capacity to accommodate additional trips.

-The Transportation Services Division determined that the appropriate average daily trips (ADT) for a cannabis retail establishment is approximately 108 trips per 1,000 square feet based on the Institute of Transportation Engineers (ITE) 11th Edition Trip Generation Manual for a "pharmacy/drug store, with a drive-thru."
+The Transportation Services Division determined that the appropriate average daily trips (ADT) for a cannabis retail establishment is approximately 108 trips per 1,000 square feet based on the Institute of Transportation Engineers (ITE) 11th Edition Trip Generation Manual for a "pharmacy/drug store with a drive-thru."
 The City's traffic review focuses on net trip increase and therefore the ADT for the previous/existing use(s) is credited (subtracted) from the proposed use ADT to estimate potential changes in trip generation.
-Staff analyzed the ADT of the previous retail florist use and compared that with the proposed retail cannabis use ADT.
+Staff analyzed the ADT of the previous donut shop with a drive thru use and compared that with the proposed retail cannabis use ADT.
 CMMC Section 13-275(a), specifies that "a traffic impact study shall be required for all development projects estimated by the Public Services Department to generate one hundred (100) or more vehicle trip ends during a peak hour."
-Staff determined that the proposed use does not meet the threshold for requiring a traffic study.
-However, the proposed use would be subject to a traffic impact fee.
-The estimated traffic impact fee is approximately \$22,000.
-The fee calculation would be finalized during the building permit plan check process and must be paid prior to building permit issuance.
+Staff determined that the proposed use does not meet the threshold for requiring a traffic study nor a traffic impact fee.